Frostbite (game engine): Frostbite (2021–present)

-Battlefield 2042 was released in November 2021 using a new version of the Frostbite engine.
-As Battlefield 2042 was initially developed on an older version of Frostbite, the developers had to update the engine in order to run the game.
-This new version of Frostbite took 18 months of development time.
-In October 2022, Need for Speed Unbound was announced to be using the Frostbite engine; this marks developer Criterion Games' first game using the engine.
-The game would be released on 2 December 2022 utilizing the Battlefield 2042 iteration of Frostbite.
+In November 2021, Battlefield 2042 was released for PC, PlayStation 4, Xbox One, Xbox Series X/S, and PlayStation 5, using a new version of Frostbite rebranded simply as "Frostbite".
+The new engine version, developed specifically for 2042, took 18 months of development time.
+In October 2022, Need for Speed Unbound was announced to be using the Frostbite engine, marking developer Criterion Games' first game using the engine.
+The game was released on 2 December 2022 utilizing the Battlefield 2042 version of Frostbite.
+The release of Unbound also marked a shift to dropping support for the PlayStation 4 and Xbox One on mainline EA titles, excluding most EA Sports titles.